Skip to Content

 There is also another detour along the trail, and at points, it may get a bit confusing!
 I’d recommend using Maps.Me or Alltrails to keep to the trail or at the least can check where you’re headed.

-Fair Falls with foot bridge - Waterfall near Portland
+Fairy Falls with foot bridge - Waterfall near Portland

 Fairy Falls

-The hike not only features an incredible adventure through thick ferns, mossy volcanic cliffs and vegetation but you’ll also get served with numerous gorgeous waterfalls along the way.
+The hike not only features an incredible adventure through thick ferns, mossy volcanic cliffs, and vegetation but you’ll also get served with numerous gorgeous waterfalls along the way.

 This is a long one, the elevation gain is around 870 feet, and there will be some muddy spots, switchbacks, and mist from the waterfall.
 Wear the right clothing and shoes for this one!